AnonRecSys/CoNRaD/README.md

 We note that we remap the item indices from the original datasets to facilitate our cold-start analysis.
 Index maps for each datasets are included as the `item_lsts.pkl` file in each dataset folder.

 Item image and text features can be downloaded from the [Google Drive link](https://drive.google.com/drive/folders/13cBy1EA_saTUuXxVllKgtfci2A09jyaG?usp=sharing) from MMRec.
 We include a [utility script](https://github.com/AnonRecSys/CoNRaD/blob/main/MMRec_CoNRaD/src/utils/conrad_feat_mapping.py) to remap these item features for use with our modified item indices.

+### Cold-Start
+MMRec is not set up to handle cold-start recommendation.
+We therefore also provide our code for this component of our work.
+We produce VBPR and FREEDOM results by running them in MMRec and saving the predicted features to disk to determine cold performance.
+The model implementations of our other baselines and the overall setup were based on the [ColdRec repository](https://github.com/YuanchenBei/ColdRec), with adjustments made to model code to improve performance and align more closely with the original implementations by the authors.
+We ran ALDI using its [original TensorFlow implementation](https://github.com/zfnWong/ALDI).